-Configuring the CN9000 Series to and from FIPS mode of operation can be achieved using the CM7 remote management application or the local console via CLI.
+Configuring the CN6000 Series into non-Approved mode of operation can be achieved using the CM7 remote management application or the local console via CLI.
 Once the change is affected the module will automatically erase and restart:

-1. Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM7 Application and SET the Disable FIPS PUB 140-2 Mode checkbox

-- OR -

-2. Login via the front panel management console and execute the console command e.g. "CN9100 Encryptor> fips off".
-See Figure 14 for details.
+- 1. Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM7 Application and SET the Disable FIPS PUB 140-2 Mode checkbox - OR - - 2.
+Login via the front panel management console and execute the console command e.g. "CN6100 Encryptor> fips off".
+See Figure 18 for details.